programinglive/zettly-editor/README.md

 lowlight.registerLanguage("python", python);
 ```

 Styling is handled in `src/components/editor/code-highlight.css`.
 Override the `.hljs` token classes or append your own theme to align with your design system.
+The default palette now differentiates between light and dark surfaces, so code blocks remain legible regardless of theme.
 The example playground demonstrates how to render and theme read-only snippets via `example/src/syntax-highlighter.tsx`.

 ## Example Playground